Fauna tour

 When prompted, accept and pull the changes.

-The command saves the schemas as .fsl files in the schema directory.
-For example, collections.fsl contains collection schemas for the database:
+The command saves the schema as .fsl files in the schema directory.
+For example, collections.fsl contains collection schema for the database:

 collection Customer {